Driving & Biking

 Drive or bike the 3.2-mile self-guided auto tour road to see the original sentry posts, Block 14 buildings, the cemetery monument, remnants of the administrative complex, rock gardens, orchards, the hospital grounds, the uncovered foundations of the Children’s Village (the only orphanage of the ten War Relocation Centers), and more.
 Pick up a map at the visitor center.
 Vehicles and bicycles are restricted to established roads.
 The grounds are open from dawn - dusk.
 Visitor center and exhibit operating hours differ.

 The people incarcerated at Manzanar left a lasting legacy by creating more than 100 Japanese gardens.
-The largest of the gardens was Merritt Park, named for the camp director, Ralph P. Merritt.
+The most elaborate of the gardens was Merritt Park, named for the camp director, Ralph P. Merritt.
 Merritt Park served as community refuge from the hardships of camp.
 After Manzanar closed in 1945, many of the gardens disappeared as debris from demolished barracks, sand, and vegetation covered them.
 Recent archeological excavations have uncovered and stabilized some of these gardens including Merritt Park.
 Today you can view what’s left of this symbol of beauty and the resilience of the human spirit.

 Get a much more intimate look at the story of Manzanar by exploring the site on foot.
 Visit the site of the Children's Village, remnants of the hospital, the orchards, eleven uncovered Japanese gardens, the baseball field, the Shepherd Ranch site, or any of the other features not on the main tour road.
 Keep an eye out for concrete slabs, piles of nails, protruding pipes, and lines of rocks that at first glance are unremarkable, but tell the first-hand story of people’s lives during their time here.